therealmarv/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
-2.2
+2.3
+ * Some minor bug fixes
+ * Changing the them defined for the VideoCastControllerActivity 2.2
  * Updating media assets to include three different types: mp4, HLS and DASH.
 Developers can decide which type of content they want to use by updating the VideoProvider.TARGET_FORMAT field; it is currently set to HLS.
 The HLS content has been